MatheusHMafra/ModpackZinopack/README.md

 # Zino Pack

+Latest version: `2.0.3`\
 Modpack made for fun, that we use to play with friends. \
-Over 63 mods, with some new content and features.
+Over 67 mods, with some new content and features.